These are the best places to travel this summer

 Long-exposure of a crowd of people exploring Sunday market walking street.

-Time your visit to explore the kilometer long Sunday Market Walking Street.
+Sunday Market Walking Street.
 Getty Images

 8. Buy something beautiful at Chiang Mai’s many markets

-Other markets worth searching online for include Jing Jai Market, which hosts an amazing vintage market once a month; Kad Na Mor Market, where students flock to for cheap clothes and accessories; and Chang Phuak Gate Night Market, a true hawker fest of freshly prepared Thai food sold by shouting vendors.
+Other markets worth searching online for include Jing Jai Market, which hosts an amazing vintage market once a month; Kad Na Mor Market, where students flock for cheap clothes and accessories; and Chang Phuak Gate Night Market, a true hawker fest of freshly prepared Thai food sold by shouting vendors.

 Beautiful view of Mae Ya waterfall with a wooden sign tell the name of this place.